4. Commonly Used Classes in the Java

 The sorting statement has become the following:

-// Sort the array of people
+// sorting the people table

 new java.util.Comparator(){